 The upper reaches of the Daugleddau estuary are particularly stunning; with steep, wooded banks alternating with gently sloping farmland.

-But the best way to explore this hidden world has to be by kayak or canoe.
-Much of the estuary is inaccessible and with superb sheltered waters what could be better than guiding your kayak down a tiny Pill with just the sound of the birds and the gentle sway of the water for company.
+Most of the waterway is hidden away from the world but a great way to explore this hidden world has to be by kayak or canoe.
+With superb sheltered waters what could be better than guiding your kayak down a tiny pill with just the sound of the birds and the gentle sway of the water for company.